Chandramukhi: Plot

-Ganga mysteriously disappears during Priya and Viswanathan's engagement.
-Saravanan notices her absence and searches for her, but is attacked by Oomaiyanwho has been sent by Akhilandeshwari.
-Saravanan subdues Oomaiyan and with Senthil's help finds Ganga, who is supposedly being sexually harassed by Viswanathan.
-Saravanan reveals to Senthil and Viswanathan that Ganga suffers from split personality disorder, following the death of her parents.
-He also reveals that she heard stories from her grandmother, which worsened her disorder.
-Ganga's mischievous behaviour made her enter into Chandramukhi's room and Chandramukhi possessed her after the urn fell down and broke while she was cleaning the room.
-Saravanan tells them that Ganga who turned into Chandramukhi tried to kill Priya and Senthil, as they are the only obstacles and that the former was Viswanathan's fiancee and the latter was Ganga's husband.
-She framed Viswanathan for sexual harassment, as she thinks that Viswanathan is her lover Gunasekaran since he stays at the same place Gunasekaran did.
-By framing Vishwanathan and also framing Durga via possession, Chandramukhi planned to stop the engagement.
-The only way to stop Chandramukhi is to make her believe she killed Vettaiyan on Durgashtami since Saravanan impersonated Vettaiyan and disrupted one of the pujas conducted by the exorcist Ramachandra Acharya by conversing with Chandramukhi to know its wish.
-Before carrying out his plan, Saravanan asks Senthil to trigger Ganga to see for himself whether she turns into Chandramukhi or not.
-When Senthil does so, she turns into Chandramukhi, which shocks him.
-A worried Senthil shouts at Ganga, turning her back to normal.
+Ganga mysteriously disappears during Priya and Viswanathan's wedding reception.
+Saravanan notices her absence and searches for her, but he is almost killed by Oomaiyan, who has been sent by Akhilandeshwari.
+Saravanan subdues Oomaiyan and, with Senthil's help, finds Ganga, who is supposedly being sexually harassed by Viswanathan.
+Saravanan reveals to Senthil and Viswanathan that Ganga suffers from split personality, how she became affected by it and how she took up Chandramukhi's identity.
+He tells them Ganga tried to kill Priya and Senthil, and to frame Viswanathan for sexual harassment because, from Chandramukhi's view, Viswanathan is her lover Gunashekaran, since he stays in the same house as Gunashekaran did.
+The only way to stop this from happening is to make Ganga believe Saravanan is dead because Saravanan acted like Vettaiyan and disrupted one of the pujas conducted by the exorcist Ramachandra Acharya by conversing with the ghost to know its wish.

 Akhilandeshwari overhears Saravanan's idea of self-sacrifice and apologises to him.
-On Durgashtami, in the dance hall, the family and Ramachandra Acharya allow Chandramukhi to burn Saravanan alive.
-Ramachandra Acharya then blows smoke and ash on Ganga's face when she is given a torch to burn Saravanan.
+Later, in the dance hall, the family witnesses Ganga completely dressed up as Chandramukhi, with disheveled hair and a spooky gaze.
+Saravanan uses Viswanathan as Gunashekaran to lure Chandramukhi into the exorcism place and Ramachandra Acharya allows Chandramukhi to burn Saravanan alive.
+Ramachandra Acharya blows smoke and ash on Ganga's face when she is given a torch to burn Saravanan.
 Senthil then opens a trapdoor to let Saravanan escape, and an effigy of Vettaiyan gets burnt instead.
 Convinced that Vettaiyan is dead, Chandramukhi leaves Ganga's body, curing her.
-The two families are reunited after 30 years, Saravanan and Durga fall in love, and the couple Swarna and Murugesan become parents after eight years of marriage.
+The two families are reunited after 30 years; Saravanan and Durga fall in love, and Swarna and Murugesan become parents after eight years of marriage.